Self-Organized Higgs Criticality: Dynamical Model

 \section{Dynamical Model}

 In the previous section, the varying bulk mass for the Higgs was taken as an input, breaking the isometries of AdS explicitly, and we took the UV brane to the AdS boundary.
 In this section we show how similar physics can be derived in a dynamical and more realistic model with a UV brane where the interplay of a Goldberger-Wise-like scalar field and a bulk Higgs on an AdS background generates a similar physics result.
 This model has the benefit of being fully dynamical, of having a possible CFT dual that is easier to interpret, and having a modulus potential that does not exhibit the kink of the previous toy model.
 The 5D Higgs profile can no longer be solved for analytically, and so we perform a numerical study.
-The end result, even though the kink is removed, is that there is still a critical region for $v_H^2$ below some critical value, although in this case it is the behavior of a nonlinear boundary value problem that enforces this behavior.
-Even though we find a nontrivial smooth minimum of the potential, the curious feature where a nontrivial cosmology is required persists.

 This model has two bulk scalar fields, a real scalar, $\phi_\textnormal{d}$, the ``driving scalar", in addition to a Higgs scalar.
 The fields are coupled in such a way that a varying VEV of the scalar $\phi_\textnormal{d}$ drives the effective bulk mass of the Higgs, making it a function of the extra-dimensional coordinate.
 The 5D action is given by \beq